chainer/chainer/chainerx.md

 Note that although ChainerX won't be replacing Chainer, this repository must replace your existing Chainer installation (or be installed in a different environment).
 This repository contains both `chainer` and `chainerx` as top level packages, where the former is extended to support the latter (the former also keeps track of the latest Chainer master regularly).

-The `chainerx` Python package is installed along with `chainer`, if the `CHAINER_BUILD_CHAINERX` environment variable is set to a non-zero value.
-CUDA support is **enabled by default** and you need to specify the cuDNN installation path via `CUDNN_ROOT_DIR` as well.
-See [CUDA support](#cuda-support) for how to disable it.
-You can also set the `MAKEFLAGS=-j8` environment variable (to a number that fits your environment) to speed up the installation.

 From the root of this repository, run the following.

 ```shell-session